The pea puffer is a small and intelligent freshwater fish that is sure to make a great addition to any tank.

 This is important for newly purchased pufferfish.
-Wild caught specimens often refuse to eat when first placed in a tank, because they had a long and stressful journey.
+Wild-caught specimens often refuse to eat when first placed in a tank, because they had a long and stressful journey.

-As previously mentioned though, avoid purchasing wild caught fish for the good of this species.
+As previously mentioned though, avoid purchasing wild-caught fish for the good of this species.

-Breeding Dwarf Puffer Fish is relatively easy, providing you keep the water temperature at around 79°F. A 5 gallon breeding tank is suitable for one male to be housed with one female however a separate breeding tank is not mandatory as they will breed in your main aquarium.
+Breeding Dwarf Puffer Fish is relatively easy, providing you keep the water temperature at around 79°F. A 5-gallon breeding tank is suitable for one male to be housed with one female however a separate breeding tank is not mandatory as they will breed in your main aquarium.

-You can also use a piece of bogwood to make the aquarium feel more natural as well as providing the ideal habitat for bacteria which are beneficial for the nitrifying bacteria to grow on.
+You can also use a piece of bogwood to make the aquarium feel more natural as well as provide the ideal habitat for bacteria which are beneficial for the nitrifying bacteria to grow on.

 After spawning, the fry will hatch out of their eggs in around 48 hours.
-Once the fry have completely absorbed their egg yolk (2-3 days after hatching) you should begin feeding a mix of live infusoria and newly hatched brine shrimp to encourage a fast growth rate.
+Once the fry has completely absorbed their egg yolk (2-3 days after hatching) you should begin feeding a mix of live infusoria and newly hatched brine shrimp to encourage a fast growth rate.

-A sponge filter should be placed in the tank so that there is little to no water flow – otherwise the fry could be sucked into the filter.
+A sponge filter should be placed in the tank so that there is little to no water flow – otherwise, the fry could be sucked into the filter.

 Is the Pea Puffer Right For Your Aquarium?
-(Summary)

-Due to their territorial and somewhat aggressive behavior, males should not be housed together but instead single males should be kept with multiple females.
+Due to their territorial and somewhat aggressive behavior, males should not be housed together but instead, single males should be kept with multiple females.

 We do not recommend keeping any other fish in the tank with them as they are renowned fin nippers.

-These fish are easily bred providing you meet the correct water parameters and fill your tank with lots of plants like Java Fern.
+These fish are easily bred providing you meet the correct water parameters and fill your tank with lots of plants like Java fern.